Younger Futhark Runes – Origins, Magic, and Meaning

 Whoever the writer of the Hávamál was, it seems that they considered the runes to be of great magical value in and of themselves.
 The question is, how old and how ‘authentic’ is this document?
 Does it represent true Norse belief or the beliefs that later Icelandic people held about their ancestors?

-Widespread Use of the Younger Futhark runes
+Widespread Use of the Younger Futhark Norse runes

 Some archeological finds include magical inscriptions, but these are independent of the individual meanings of the letters.
 They call upon the powers of the gods to intercede and ask for their help as would be the case in a simple prayer in any other alphabet.